Resources

-All resources and recommends I personally use, love, or are consistently receive top marks on expert reviews.
-Please note: A few links offer a commission* (most don’t) which help fund scholarships to GYST classes and services.
-As always, do research and read reviews, ask questions or professional providers for references.
+All resources and recommendations I personally use, or love, have consistently received high marks from the GYST community or expert reviews.
+Please note: A few links offer a commission* (most don’t), which helps fund scholarships to GYST classes and services.
+As always, do research, read reviews, and ask questions of professional providers for references.
 Have favorites of your own?
-Let us know what has helped you GYST and how!
+Let us know what ore who has helped you!

 There are quite a few online templates and software options that could help depending on your needs, finances, situation and the state you live in.
 Here are just a few GYST friends and family have used and liked: